Respect and Safety In The Workplace - Harassment Policy

 Target audience: Employees, Volunteers

-The Ontario Trillium Foundation is committed to ensuring a civil and respectful work environment free of any form of harassment, discrimination, or abuse.
+The Ontario Trillium Foundation is committed to fostering and sustaining a respectful workplace.
+A respectful workplace is one that values diversity and inclusion, dignity, courteous conduct, fairness, positive communication and professional working relationship.
+A respectful workplace is inclusive, diverse, equitable, accessible and free from workplace harassment, discrimination, or abuse.
 This commitment requires that all OTF staff and volunteers actively demonstrate, at all times, a respect for others and an appreciation of differences.

 Everyone has the right to work in an environment free from any form of harassment and unacceptable workplace behaviour.
 Such behaviour towards an individual because of race, creed, colour, religion, country of origin, ethnicity, citizenship, ancestry, gender, gender identity, sexual orientation, same-sex partnership status, age, marital or family status, or physical ability is unacceptable, and will not be tolerated.
+Similarly, harassment, including workplace sexual harassment will not be tolerated.
 OTF will treat any allegation of such behaviour as a serious matter.

 This policy applies to all Board members, employees, volunteers, visitors, suppliers, independent contractors and employees of independent contractors at the Ontario Trillium Foundation.
 This protocol applies not only during working time, but to any activities on or off OTF premises which could reasonably be associated with the workplace (e.g., social events).